 Picks!
 Picks Picks!

-One night a good friend Freddy and yes Freddy is now dead but when he was here he was, as Redd Foxx would say, "A Caution".
-Anyway we went to check out Odetta and BB King doing a benefit show for the then "Mayor Dinkens".
-Odetta was opening she let you know she was not only in the house but right then the center of attention.
-She was always on.
+One night my good friend Freddy and yes Freddy is now dead but when he was here he was, as Redd Foxx would say, "A Caution".
+Anyway we went to check out Odetta and BB King doing a benefit show for the then "NYC Mayor.
+Odetta opened, she was a tough woman stopped at one point to tell the people in front of her to stop talking she was always on.

 As the man himself put it: "I got tired of loosing picks in the dark clubs so I went with something that stood out".
-He no longer had to think about looking for a dropped pick.
 There are countless varieties of picks.
-The 346 type which are bigger and a rounded triangle shape are sometimes a bit easier tot hold, I use the thin ones for folk strumming I can turn it when one end breaks.
+The 346 type which are bigger and a rounded triangle shape are sometimes a bit easier to hold, I use the thin ones for folk strumming, I can turn them when one end breaks.
 But variety is the spice of life!
-So indulge…
+So indulge… In my house there are picks all over this place until I want to use one.

 Lots of folks back then would say BB King is not a real blues artist he is a sell out.
 Talking with BB for an hour in a laid back setting showed me what a really great down to earth person and superstar he was.
-There are many fancier players these days but to me BB is still King.
+There are many fancier players these days but to me BB is still “the King” .

 For years I have used Martin, Elixir, DR, Dunlop, D'Addarrio for my acoustic guitars.
 Slinky, GHS (which I like but eat up my frets), D'Addarrio, Ernie Ball,Fender and Cocco Guitar and even Black Diamond Strings on my electrics.
 All good strings in different ways.
 But this encounter with D'Addarrio Strings has made me think about how much customer service means in an age where it is impossible to talk to a tech for an issue with their product.
 Purchase them direct, they are good strings.